K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 ##### <a name="3"/>1.1.1.
 Purpose

 This document (servicepack guide) is presented as a guide to define various standards and measures to be applied to achieve quality goals in the development and operation of service packs for Open PaaS projects based on the e-government standard framework.
-The purpose of this development standard guide is to improve the quality of the development system, to enhance readability and understanding of source code among service pack developers, and to support smooth system maintenance after completion of the project.
+The purpose of this development standard guide is to improve the quality of the development system, to enhance readability and understanding of source code among service pack developers, and support smooth system maintenance after completion of the project.

 ##### <a name="4"/>1.1.2.
 Range
 The range of this document is limited to the development of service packs for Open PaaS projects based on the e-government standard framework.